-As the star moves across the occultation slit, the light path through the instrument changes, and therefore the spectrum moves relative to the detector must be calculated for each time step in the L1C file.
-This is done by using a nominal wavelength solution for the high resolution slit and offsetting it to account for the stelar position as calculated from the spacecraft location and instantaneous universal time of the observation.
+As the star moves across the occultation slit, the light path through the instrument changes, and therefore the spectrum moves relative to the detector.
+This requires that the wavelength solution be calculated for each time step in the L1C file.
+This is done by using a nominal wavelength solution for the high resolution slit and offsetting it to account for the stellar position as calculated from the spacecraft location and instantaneous universal time of the observation.

-The wavelength returned is a function of the star's calculated position and so the solution is not applicable when the star is outside the view of the occultation slit.
-For the time steps outside of the occultation slit, the default high resolution slit wavelength solution is used.
+The wavelength returned is a function of the star's calculated position and so the solution is not applicable when the star is outside the field of view of the occultation slit.
+For the time steps where the star is outside of the FOV, the default high resolution slit wavelength solution is used.
 This can add an discontinuity in the wavelength data when the star enters and exits the slit.
 This is intentional until a better approach is agreed on.